 Blame is one of the telltale signs of gaslighting.
-While many couples exchange blame from time to time, the key element of blame related to gaslighting is the abusive partner’s use of the tactic to distract from their own abusive behavior.
+While many couples exchange blame from time to time, the key element of the blame for gaslighting is the abusive partner’s use of the tactic to distract from their own abusive behavior.
 Blaming and shaming a partner traps you in feelings of unworthiness that limit your capacity or courage to step out of the cycle of abuse.
-When an abuser focuses on your shortcomings, you have less mental and emotional energy to clearly see the situation.
+When an abuser focuses on your shortcomings, you have less mental and emotional energy to see the situation clearly.
 You will begin to believe that you truly are the reason for the poor feelings in the relationship.

 While it’s sometimes difficult to distinguish truth from fiction, lying is a significant aspect of an abusive relationship, and gaslighting in particular.
-The particularly dangerous aspect of a partner engaging in gaslighting is that the lies will be consistent.
+The hazardous aspect of a partner engaging in gaslighting is that the lies will be consistent.
 Consistent lies can work their way into the fabric of your belief systems almost as easily as facts.
-Therefore, if you aren’t vigilant about fact-checking your partner when they make a claim that doesn’t sit well intuitively, a lie may have worked its way into your beliefs about yourself, your partner, or the situation before it occurs to you that they were in the wrong.
+Therefore, if you aren’t vigilant about fact-checking your partner when they make a claim that doesn’t sit well intuitively, a lie may have worked its way into your beliefs about yourself, your partner, or the situation before it occurs that they were in the wrong.
 At that point, it may be difficult to escape.
 Even if you’re deep into a story before you recognize it’s time to get help, there are ways you can receive support during this time.
-Having the witness of a third party can help to deactivate your partner’s power of persuasion over you.
-This could come in the form of an acquaintance, or ideally, it could be the support of a couple’s counselor.
+Having a third-party witness can help to deactivate your partner’s power of persuasion over you.
+This could come in the form of an acquaintance, or ideally, it could support a couple’s counselor.
 A couple’s counselor can at once check any falsehoods and bring them to light and also help you determine whether the relationship has a healthy foundation on which to build.